Alexander Armstrong

-Alexander Henry Fenwick Armstrong (born 2 March 1970) is an English actor, comedian, radio personality, television presenter and singer.
-He is the host of the BBC One game show Pointless, as well as the morning show on Classic FM.
+Alexander Henry Fenwick Armstrong (born 2 March 1970) is an English actor, comedian, broadcaster and singer.
+He hosts the BBC One game show Pointless, and presents a weekday morning show on Classic FM.

-He is one half of the comedy duo Armstrong and Miller.
-Armstrong's television credits include Armstrong and Miller, Beast, Life Begins, Hunderby and Danger Mouse.
-He is also known as the voice of Mr Smith, Sarah Jane Smith's alien (Xylok) supercomputer in The Sarah Jane Adventures and the series 4 two-part finale of Doctor Who.
+Armstrong is a member of the comedy duo Armstrong and Miller, with Ben Miller.
+His television credits include Armstrong and Miller, Beast, Life Begins, Hunderby and Danger Mouse.
+He is the voice of Mr Smith, Sarah Jane Smith's alien supercomputer in The Sarah Jane Adventures and the series four two-part finale of Doctor Who.
+He is also the narrator for the hit CBeebies show Hey Duggee.

-Armstrong is a bass-baritone and has released three studio albums.
+Armstrong is a bass-baritone singer and has released three studio albums.

+Ancestry and early life

+Ancestry

+Descended from a North East landowning family, a distant ancestral relation, William Armstrong, was created Baron Armstrong in 1887.
+Alexander's paternal grandfather was the rugby player and physician Rex Armstrong and his maternal grandparents were economist Lucius Thompson-McCausland, High Sheriff of Hertfordshire, and Helen Laura McCausland (6 April 1903 – February 2000), granddaughter of Captain Conolly Thomas McCausland (13 May 1828 – 25 June 1902), High Sheriff of County Londonderry, by his wife the Hon.
+Laura St John (12 June 1842 – 21 October 1919), daughter of the 15th Baron St John of Bletso.
+His McCausland ancestors held land at Drenagh in Limavady, County Londonderry, from the 18th century.

 Early life

-Alexander Henry Fenwick Armstrong was born in Rothbury, Northumberland, on 2 March 1970, the youngest of three children, to physician Henry Angus Armstrong and Emma Virginia Peronnet (née Thompson-McCausland).
-The Armstrongs are a North East landowning family distantly related to The 1st Baron Armstrong.
-Armstrong's maternal grandparents were economist Lucius Thompson-McCausland and Helen Laura McCausland (6 April 1903 – February 2000), granddaughter of Captain Conolly Thomas McCausland (13 May 1828 – 25 June 1902) and Hon.
-Laura St. John (12 June 1842 – 21 October 1919), daughter of The 15th Baron St John of Bletso.
-The McCausland family held land at Drenagh in County Londonderry.

-Armstrong was educated at Mowden Hall School in Stocksfield, Northumberland, and St Mary's Music School in Edinburgh, where he was a chorister at St Mary's Episcopal Cathedral from the ages of 11 to 13.
-He attended Durham School and Trinity College, Cambridge, on music scholarships.
-He played the piano – which has been seen in several The Armstrong and Miller Show sketches – and the cello, the latter of which he dropped in favour of the "much more masculine" oboe.
+Alexander Henry Fenwick Armstrong was born at Rothbury Community Hospital in Rothbury, Northumberland, on 2 March 1970, and grew up in Longframlington, the youngest of three children, to physician Henry Angus Armstrong and Emma Virginia Peronnet (née Thompson-McCausland).
+He was educated at Mowden Hall School in Stocksfield, and St Mary's Music School in Edinburgh, where he was a chorister at St Mary's Episcopal Cathedral from the age of 11 to 13.
+He attended Durham School and Trinity College, Cambridge on music scholarships.
+He played the piano – which has been seen in several The Armstrong & Miller Show sketches – and the cello, dropping in favour of the "much more masculine" oboe.

-At Cambridge, Armstrong studied English, receiving a third-class degree, and sang bass baritone as a choral scholar with the college choir.
-Armstrong joined the Footlights in his final year as part of the writing team for the 1992 revue and was Spooks creator David Wolstencroft's comedy partner.
+Armstrong read English at Cambridge and sang bass baritone as a choral scholar with the college choir.
+He joined the Footlights in his final year as part of the writing team for the 1992 revue and was Spooks creator David Wolstencroft's comedy partner.